instaloader/instaloader/README.rst

 --fast-update        Stop when encountering the first already-downloaded post
                      of a profile.
 --profile-pic-only   Only download profile pictures.
-Per default, the current
+Without this flag, the current
                      profile picture and all the profile's posts are downloaded.
 --skip-videos        Skip posts which are videos.
 --geotags            Also **download geotags** and store Google Maps links in